-The MTA configuration file MAY contain Per-Endpoint Configuration Data.
-If the MTA configuration file contains Per-Endpoint Configuration Data, then, for each MTA endpoint, the file MUST contain the attributes identified as "required" in the Per-Endpoint Configuration Data table, which appears in section 9.1.3.
-The MTA configuration file MAY contain any of the non-required attributes which appear in the Per-Endpoint Configuration Data table 7.
+The End point details, when included MUST contain the attributes identified as "required" in the Per-Endpoint Configuration Data table, which appears in section 9.1.3.
+The MTA configuration file MAY contain any of the non-required attributes which appear in the Per-Endpoint Configuration Data table in section 9.1.3.
 The Per-Endpoint Configuration Data MUST be sent to the MTA when voice communications service is activated.

-The Per-Endpoint Configuration Data MAY be sent to the MTA as part of the MTA configuration file or it MAY be sent to the MTA via SNMP with security.
-Refer to section 7.4.1 for a discussion concerning synchronization of provisioning attributes with back office systems.
+It is to be noted that the Device Level Service Data and Per-Endpoint Configuration Data MAY also be sent to the MTA via incremental provisioning, using SNMPv3.
+The MTA MUST support incremental provisioning.